Skip to content

 Phase 2b: Local LLM Prompt Optimization (RFC-052)

-Status: Planned (parallel with Phase 2)
+Status: Implemented (parallel with Phase 2)

 Creates model-specific prompt templates for Ollama models (Qwen2.5, Llama 3.1, Mistral 7B, Gemma 2, Phi-3).
 Adds GIL extraction prompts (extraction/insight_v1.j2, topic_v1.j2, quote_v1.j2) to the existing prompts/ structure.